 6. Zero Knowledge Encryption for Greatest Security

 Given that many business applications still require passwords for authentication, it is important to ensure that your SSO solution vendor has no access to these, or indeed the encryption keys used to protect them.
-Zero Knowledge Encryption means that no one outside your organisation can access your secured data – not even the vendor.
+Zero Knowledge Encryption means that no one outside your enterprise can access your secured data – not even the SSO vendor.
 This is crucial in giving your organisation complete control and eliminating a potential security risk – ask your SSO vendor where the encryption takes place and if they have access to the keys.

 7. Support Multiple Credentials for Specific Applications to Maximise Compatibility